codegrits/CodeGRITS/docs/data.md

 **Comment**:

-When the gaze point cannot be mapped to location in the code editor in the following 3 cases, the `remark` attribute is
+When the gaze point cannot be mapped to its location in the code editor in the following 3 cases, the `remark` attribute is used:
-used:

 1. The raw gaze point from the eye tracker is invalid. (i.e., nan).
 In this case, the `remark` is `Fail | Invalid Gaze Point`.